-HIC’s are permitted to authorize designated agents to act on behalf of the HIC in relation to the HIC’s activities, including the collection, use and disclosure of PHI..
+HIC’s are permitted to authorize designated agents to act on behalf of the HIC in relation to the HIC’s activities, including the collection, use, and disclosure of PHI.

 Agents are not HICs in and of themselves.
 Agents may be internal or external to the HIC.
-The HIC has a responsibility to ensure that its agents are informed of the provisions of PHIPA and that they comply with them..
+The HIC has a responsibility to ensure that its agents are informed of the provisions of PHIPA and that they comply with them.

 PHIPA also applies to all researchers who obtain PHI from any HIC.

-Research is defined in PHIPA in substantially the same way as it is defined in the Tri-Council Policy Statement, i.e. “a systematic investigation designed to develop or establish principles, facts or generalizable knowledge, or any combination of these, and includes the development, testing and evaluation of research”.
+Research is defined in PHIPA in substantially the same way as it is defined in the Tri-Council Policy Statement, i.e. “a systematic investigation designed to develop or establish principles, facts or generalizable knowledge, or any combination of these, and includes the development, testing, and evaluation of research”.

 PHIPA specifically allows for either express or implied consent, requiring express consent in certain defined circumstances.

-Implied consent is consent which may be assumed to have been given, if it is reasonable, under all of the circumstances to assume that it has been given.
+Implied consent is consent that may be assumed to have been given, if it is reasonable, under all of the circumstances to assume that it has been given.
 PHIPA expressly provides that a HIC which receives PHI about an individual from the individual or from another HIC for the purposes of providing health care to the individual, is entitled to assume that it has the individual’s implied consent to collect, use or disclose the information for the purposes of providing health care (not research) to the individual, unless the HIC that receives the PHI is aware that the individual has expressly withheld or withdrawn the consent.

-PHIPA specifically provides [Section 18(3)] that consent must be express and not implied, if a HIC is disclosing PHI to:
+PHIPA specifically provides [Section 18(3)] that consent must be express and not implied if a HIC is disclosing PHI to: